jeetee/MuseScore_ResetDialogPositions/README.md

-# MuseScore_2_0_3_ResetDialogPositions
+# MuseScore ResetDialogPositions for v2.0.3
-MuseScore (http://musescore.org) plugin to reset size and positions for the application dialogs
+[MuseScore](http://musescore.org) plugin to reset size and positions for the application dialogs.

+Usage and more information see: https://musescore.org/project/resetdialogpositions